Romain-gdev/Spotify-app/README.md

 ```
 https://yourlocalhosturl/search/{AlbumId}
 ```
->You have the list of tracks and Spotify Link is available to go to listen on spotify
+>You have the list of tracks and Spotify Link is available to listen on spotify

 >__You can add favorites musics by clicking on add in favs column__<br>
 * Clicking on Favorites and you go to your favs